 You can also contact social worker Marinka Versteeg for help and advice.
 See here what she can do for you, or get in touch via +31 (0)6 51 27 29 33 or firstname.lastname@example.org.
 Talking to the social worker is confidential.

-Are you struggling with your current workload and the transition to online teaching and working?
+Are you struggling with your current workload and the transition to online working?
 Are you wondering how to stay afloat?
 Talking about this can help.
-HR and the Health Coach Programme (HCP) are offering individual coaching specifically for teaching staff.
+HR and the Health Coach Programme (HCP) are offering individual coaching.

 Choose your own coach and discuss your wishes and challenges in 1-3 Skype coaching sessions.
 All topics can be discussed, in particular work pressure, resilience and health.
 Check here for more information about the coaches and to sign up.